jundalisay/sp/content/en/material/fallacies/tesla-einstein.md

 {{< /q >}}

+Relativitiy merely measures things, but does not explain any causal principles.

+This is similar to how cavemen measure time by looking at the sun's position in the sky.

+Einstein would be like a caveman who invents the sundial to make the observations more accurate.
+This sundial can then be tested on moonlight to show how genius and accurate sundials are (compared to looking at the sky), which is really based on measuring shadows, something that previous cavemen didn't think of.

+Sundials do not explain why sun goes around the sky just as Relativity does not explain why light is limited to 300,000 kilometers per second.

+{{< i s="/photos/objects/clock.jpg" a="Sundial" c="The invention of the metric tensor is like the invention of notches in a sundial" >}}

-Why was Tesla so against Relativity?
+## Why was Tesla so against Relativity?

-This is because Relativity imposes limitations based on Electromagnetism, as the sequential or linear speed of light.
+Relativity imposes limitations based on Electromagnetism, as the sequential or linear speed of light.

 However, Tesla's proposed invention -- a global energy transmission system -- required near-instant electricity transmission.